CodingItWrong/outsidein.dev/docs/react/4-refactoring-styles.md

 In this chapter we'll see one example of the kind of refactoring you can do when you have the thorough test coverage that TDD provides: restyling your application.
 We'll update our application from using plain unstyled HTML elements to using styled elements provided by a component library.
 TDD allows us to separate the process of getting the application working from the process of making it look good.

-Our next story in Trello is:

-- [ ] Style App with Material Design
+Our next story in Trello is "Style App with Material Design"; drag it to "In Progress".

 And we need it: by following TDD and writing only the minimal code to pass the tests, we certainly don't have much in the way of visual design: